yujunz/gitlab.com-runbooks/howto/postgresql-disk-space.md

 * Start a tmux session -- the standby clone will take several hours
 * Ensure you're on the correct replica host!
-* Ensure the database is shut down on the replica
+* Ensure the database (patroni service) is shut down on the replica
 * `watch du -sh /var/opt/gitlab/postgresql/data`
 * `tail -f /var/log/gitlab/postgresql/current `
 * `rm -r /var/opt/gitlab/postgresql/data/*`
-* `/opt/gitlab/bin/gitlab-ctl repmgr standby clone postgres01.db.stg.gitlab.com`
-* `/opt/gitlab/bin/gitlab-ctl start postgresql`
-* `/opt/gitlab/bin/gitlab-ctl repmgr standby register`
+* Follow [patroni-management.md](patroni-management) to bootstrap the replica

 While the server is starting up -- especially for the first time -- it is normal to see many log entries like this which simply indicate that